tdulcet/Distributed-Computing-Scripts/README.md

                         to upload.
 Use 0 for a single update without looping.
   -s, --status          Output a status report and any expected completion
                         dates for all assignments and exit.
-  --upload_proofs       Report assignment results, upload all PRP proofs and
+  --upload-proofs       Report assignment results, upload all PRP proofs and
                         exit.
 Requires PrimeNet User ID.
-  --unreserve_all       Unreserve all assignments and exit.
+  --unreserve-all       Unreserve all assignments and exit.
 Quit GIMPS
                         immediately.
 Requires that the instance is registered with PrimeNet.
-  --no_more_work        Prevent script from getting new assignments and exit.
+  --no-more-work        Prevent script from getting new assignments and exit.
                         Quit GIMPS after current work completes.

   Registering Options: sent to PrimeNet/GIMPS when registering.
 The progress will automatically be sent and the program can then be monitored on the GIMPS website CPUs page (https://www.mersenne.org/cpus/), just like with Prime95/MPrime.
 This also allows for the program to get much smaller Category 0 and 1 exponents, if it meets the other requirements (https://www.mersenne.org/thresholds/).:
     -H COMPUTERID, --hostname=COMPUTERID
                         Optional computer name, Default: example
-    --cpu_model=CPU_MODEL
+    --cpu-model=CPU_MODEL
                         Processor (CPU) model, Default: cpu.unknown
     --features=FEATURES
                         CPU features, Default: ''